Class Geometry

 buffer of a Geometry is the Minkowski sum or difference of the geometry

-with a disc of radius Abs(distance)
+with a disc of radius Abs(distance).

 public Geometry Buffer(double distance)